Let me explain why the cost per wear concept is one of your most useful tools when ethical shopping.

 In another of my how to build an ethical wardrobe from scratch series, I want to again look at how to develop more mindful approaches to consumerism.

 Last time I spoke about removing yourself from mailing lists, which is something I have found really helpful to resist fast fashion temptation.
 Today let’s talk maths.

 So, is there a way to reconcile shopping ethically with shopping on a budget?
 I like to think so.

 Picture the scene.
-It’s a sunny autumnal Saturday, just after pay day.
+It’s a sunny autumnal Saturday, just after payday.
 I have budgeted and decided I can spend up to £50 on clothes this month.
-I meet my friends for a coffee and a catch up, and then we head to our favourite fast fashion shop.
+I meet my friends for a coffee and a catch-up, and then we head to our favourite fast fashion shop.
 I buy a pair of skinny jeans for £15 because I figure you can never have too many of this wardrobe staple, especially at that price.

-At the shop next door I pick up a red ‘going out’ top for £10, even though I don’t really need it.
-The thing is it’s pretty and on sale, and my friends encourage me to buy it because we’re going out for drinks that night and I can wear it then.
+At the shop next door, I pick up a red ‘going out’ top for £10, even though I don’t really need it.
+The thing is it’s pretty and on sale.
+My friends encourage me to buy it because we’re going out for drinks that night and I can wear it then.

 From a total hypothetical spend of £40 the cost per wear of these purchases was a huge £21.

-If I had decluttered my wardrobe, and examined the gaps, I would have known that what I did need was in fact a classic black go-with-everything top.
-I could have shopped ethically and bought a well made quality black top* for £48 that I would then wear repeatedly, giving me a much much lower cost per wear.
+Instead, I would have known that what I did need was in fact a classic black go-with-everything top.
+I could have shopped ethically and bought a well made quality black top* for £48.
+A top that I would know I would wear repeatedly, giving me a much much lower cost per wear.
 If I wear the top 40 times, the cost per wear of my £48 top would be a bargainous £1.20.

 The idea of saving up to shop for better made ethically produced pieces becomes more appealing and makes more economic sense.
-So, if you ever need an economic argument for shopping ethically then there you have it – cost per wear coupled with only shopping for what you really really need.
+So, if you ever need an economic argument for shopping ethically then there you have it.
+Cost per wear coupled with only shopping for what you really really need.

 If you need another economic argument for shopping ethically then this cost analysis of a $10 (non fair trade) top is also useful.